 *The toolkit will be provided by your CDO.

-Set a date for 4-6 weeks following the estate inspection to allow time for the circulation of the toolkit and for agencies to deal with the issues reported.
-Inter-agency meetings can be held repeatedly over the course of a year, e.g. once per 3-4 months, to monitor progress.
+Set a date 4-6 weeks after the estate inspection to allow time for the toolkit to circulate and for agencies to address the reported issues.
+Inter-agency meetings can be held regularly over the course of a year, for example, once every 3-4 months, to monitor progress.

 9. Keep the local community informed of any progress and promote your successes!